centricconsulting/agent_c_framework/component_ref/02_agent_type_guides/orchestrator_agent_guide.md

 # Orchestrator Agent Guide

-A comprehensive guide for building agents that coordinate teams or manage complex workflows, focusing on the core components currently available in the Agent C framework.
+A comprehensive guide for building agents that coordinate teams or manage complex workflows, focusing on the core components that are currently available in the Agent C framework.

 ## When to Use Orchestrator Agent Type